notevibes. SpeechGen.io Alternative · 2026 Review

 What file formats does SpeechGen support?

-SpeechGen exports audio in MP3 and WAV formats, covering the two most widely used audio standards.
-MP3 is suitable for web content and podcasts where file size matters.
-WAV provides uncompressed quality for professional editing workflows.
+SpeechGen exports audio in MP3, WAV, FLAC, OGG, and OPUS formats.
+MP3 is suitable for web content and podcasts where file size matters, WAV and FLAC provide uncompressed or lossless quality for professional editing workflows, and OGG/OPUS cover streaming use cases.
 Audio files are also stored in SpeechGen's cloud system for sharing via direct links.
-Notevibes additionally supports OGG format and provides a more streamlined export workflow.
+Notevibes exports MP3, WAV, and OGG with a streamlined export workflow and commercial rights on paid plans.

 Is SpeechGen worth it in 2026?